AliLtRP/Currency_Exchange/README.md

 # Currency_Exchange

-Java Program for currency exchange
+A GUI Java Program for currency exchange

 it need some updates, i'll do it soon.